sergiocollado/potpourri/Notes_on_linux.md

  ip addr show
 ```

-that will give the addresses of all the devices.
+That will display the addresses of all the devices.
 Or in case a specific device is needed:

 ```bash
  ip addr show eth0
 ```

- to check the info of one network interface.
+To check the info of one network interface.

 ```bash
 $ ip -s link show ethX
 ```

-to define the ip for a newtork interface
+To define the ip for a newtork interface
 ```bash
 $ sudo ip addr add 192.168.1.7 dev ethX
 ```

-to bring down a network interface
+To bring down a network interface
 ```bash
 $ sudo ip link set eth0 down
 ```

-to set the MTU (Maximun Transmision Unit) for a given network interface
+To set the MTU (Maximun Transmision Unit) for a given network interface
 ```bash
 $ sudo ip link set eth0 mtu 1480
 ```

-to define a network route:
+To define a network route:
 ```bash
 $ sudo ip route add 172.16.1.0/24 via 192.168.1.5
 ```

 Some playbook options are: